The following are a few questions we frequently receive. If you have a question that is not covered here, please do not hesitate to contact us!

 What type of education is required for chiropractors?

 Doctors of Chiropractic are well educated.
-Chiropractic education and medical education are similar in many respects and different in others because Chiropractors do not prescribe drugs or perform surgery, and medical doctors do not correct vertebral Subluxations.
-After graduating with a Doctor of Chiropractic (D.C.)
-Degree, each candidate passes the demanding four part National Board Examinations.
-Then, doctors apply to a governmental or state professional licensing board and are many times required to pass still another difficult test before being granted the privilege to practice.
+Chiropractic education and medical education are similar in many respects and different in others because Chiropractors do not prescribe drugs or perform surgery, and medical doctors do not correct vertebral subluxations.
+Doctors of Chiropractic must pass the four part National Board Examinations.
+Then, doctors apply to a governmental or state professional licensing board and are many times required to pass still another test before being granted the privilege to practice.
 A chiropractor’s education, however, never ends.
-Most doctors complete regular postgraduate instruction for license renewal and to stay current on the latest research and adjustment techniques.
+Doctors must complete regular postgraduate instruction for license renewal and to stay current on the latest research and adjustment techniques.

 Is chiropractic care safe if I have had a back surgery?